Create an Attribute Set

 Attribute Sets apply to products and their variants, but not to categories.

-Variants inherit the Attribute Set of their parent product, so when creating a new structure, it is important to think about whether the same form will also work for any related variants.
+Variants inherit the Attribute Set of their parent product, so when creating a new structure, consider whether the same form will also work for the related variants.

 Export and reuse the structure

-If you want to reuse the new Attribute Set in another setup, Sales Layer allows you to export it, or part of it, to an XLY file.
+To reuse the new Attribute Set in another setup, Sales Layer lets you export all or part of it to an XLY file.

 When exporting, you can choose which fields to include.
-When importing it again, you can choose which parts of the configuration you want to reuse.
+When importing the file again, you can choose which parts of the configuration to reuse.

 This is useful when you want to standardize similar product structures without building each one from scratch.